ThilakshanArulnesan/battleShip/README.md

 - Support more players for multiplayer mode
 - Save accounts
 - Revamped scoring system that involves time played against AI
-- Server-side, persistant database for highscores (currently only local high-scores against AI is enabled)
+- Server-side, persistent database for highscores (currently only local high-scores against AI is enabled)